CEMeNT-PSAAP/MCDC-TNT/README.md

 # MC/DC-TNT
 **Monte Carlo / Dynamic Code - Toy Neutronics Testbed**

-We seek to explore acceleration schemes from Python to see if we can implement performance portable and esier to produce code for a Monte Carlo neutron transport code: [MC/DC]()
+We seek to explore acceleration schemes from Python to see if we can implement performance portable and esier to produce code for a Monte Carlo neutron transport code: [MC/DC](https://github.com/CEMeNT-PSAAP/MCDC).
+MC/DC is the ultimte deliverable this code is just for testing methods of implementation

+## Current Kernel Status
+0. Pure Python: working transient
+1. Numba CPU: working transient
+2. PyOPM CPU: working transient
+3. Numba CUDA: working transient
+4. Pykokkos: working transient
+5. PyCUDA: working static*
+6. PyOpenCL: working static*
+*static kernels might fail

 ## Methods of Implementation
 We explore three methods to implement our transport functions on: